What You Need to Know About Cash Offers When Selling Your Home in the Bay Area

 When selling your home, you might encounter different types of cash home buyers.
 Understanding who they are and their motivations can help you navigate the process more effectively.
 Here are some common types of cash home buyers you may come across:

 iBuyers, short for instant buyers, are real estate companies or tech businesses that use software to determine the value of homes and make instant cash offers.
 These companies typically charge a fee for the convenience of selling your home quickly.
-It’s important to note that iBuyers may only be available in select markets and have strict purchase criteria.
+It’s important to note that iBuyers may only be available in select markets and have strict purchase criteria, such as the size and age of the house, and the kind of work that it needs.

 Hate to wait?